kylemur/kylemur/README.md

 ## About Me

-- I'm currently learning embedded systems by programming and physically assembling prototype devices.
+- I’m building [ComeToMeSports](https://kylemur.github.io/ComeToMeSports/), a web app designed to help users easily discover sporting events happening nearby.
-- My goals are to help as many people as possible in multiple industries and countries by developing/inventing new products.
+- My career goal is to secure a full-time role as a software developer, where I can contribute to impactful projects and continue growing my skills.
 - Ask me about the Q'eqchi' (Kekchi) language and how it led me to wanting a career in technology.

 ## Technologies and Tools